gotnull/siriproxy-bacon/README.md

-This is plugin for SiriProxy that replicated the functionality at http://www.oracleofbacon.org
+This is plugin for SiriProxy that replicates the functionality at http://www.oracleofbacon.org

 # Setup